Method of production - Caught at sea

 Celtic Sea and West of Scotland

 The stock in this area is assessed as having full reproductive capacity and harvested sustainably.
-Discard rates are calculated at around 15%.
-ICES advises that catches should be no more than 7000t in 2014 and 2015.
-If discard rates do not change this implies landings of no more than 5950 t (4700t in 2013 and 2014).
-ICES Advice 2013, Book 5
+Biomass has consistently been above BMSY trigger and has increased steadily since 2005.
+Fishing pressure has been declining since the late 1990s.
+Discard rates were estimated at around 11% in 2014.
+ICES advises that catches should be no more than 8567 t in 2016 and 2017 (7000t in 2014 and 2015).
+If discard rates do not change this implies landings of no more than 7539t (5950 t in 2014 and 2015;4700t in 2013 and 2014).

 Megrim are predominantly caught using otter trawls as part of a targeted fishery for monkfish or anglerfish, and as bycatch in fisheries for demersal species such as cod and haddock.
 Male megrim grow to a smaller maximum size than females, and as a consequence the majority of males in the catch are discarded and the bulk of fish landed is comprised of females.
 The minimum landing size for megrim in EU waters is 20cm (25cm in Skagerrak/Kattegat).
 Increased mesh sizes brought in to protect cod are expected to also benefit the megrim population by reducing the bycatch of juveniles.